Inflation – methodology of the euro area flash estimate

 Accuracy of the flash estimates

 The aim of the inflation flash estimates is to predict as accurately as possible the actual inflation rate released later.
 Since accuracy is the degree of closeness of measurement of a quantity to that quantity's actual (true) value, the flash estimate is considered to be accurate if its value, rounded to one decimal place, is the same as the HICP annual rate, rounded to one decimal, published two weeks later.
 Table 1 compares the flash estimates and the HICP annual rates for the same reference month.
-Over the last 12 months, the maximum difference between the flash estimate and the HICP annual rate was 0.1.
+Over the last 12 months, the maximum difference between the all-items flash estimate and the HICP annual rate was 0.1.

 The mean absolute deviation provides another way to measure accuracy.
 It is the average of the absolute differences between the flash estimate and the HICP annual rate over time.
 Figure 1 shows the mean absolute deviation over the last 12 months for the all-items figure and the four main components.

 The non-energy industrial goods component has recorded the highest mean absolute deviation over the last 12 months.

 A third way to evaluate the flash estimates' accuracy is to look at how they predict the direction of inflation.
 The flash estimate correctly predicts the direction of inflation if the difference between the flash estimate and the previous month inflation has the same sign as the difference between the actual inflation and the previous month inflation.
 For example, if the flash estimate is pointing to an increase on inflation and that increased is confirmed two weeks later, then the direction of inflation was accurately predicted.